rgborgeaud/dai-lab-protocoldesign/specs/protocol.md

 			- -
 			- *
 			- /
-		The server should also be able to consider parenthesis <()>
+		The server only accepts parenthesised inputs (e.g. (1+2*(3+3)))

-	*ERROR :
+    *BYE :
-		The equation has no solution, a division by 0 occurs, the expression is malformed, a character is not recognized...
-		Multiple error messages should allow the client to determine which type of error occured.
-		- "E0" for a division by 0 error
-		- "E1" for malformed expression
-		- "E2" for unknown character
+        Message used by the client to signal disconnection from it.

 	*RES :
 		Message used by the server to send the result.

+    *ERR :
+        The server replies with a message in case an exception got thrown during the processing

-	All messages only use ASCII characters (I think).
-They all use '\n' as end-of-line character.
+	All messages use UTF-8 encoding, and '\n' as end-of-line character.

 ##4.
 Error handling :

-	Only two kinds of errors are handled :
-		* Input error : the client sends an unknown character or the expression doesn't conform to standard syntax.
-		* Mathematical errors : Either expression has no solution, or division by zero occurs.
+	Errors are caught in a best-effort possible using general Exception clauses rather than complicated specifics (which would not be required in scope of such a simple tool).
+    Computation errors from the server are replied and logged for the client in a user-friendly manner by a simple display of the exception's message.
+    Those errors are also logged in the server's console.
+Add to this, each entity's console log their own specific issues (I/O errors for example).

 ##5.
 Example dialogs :